 (4) If a fee payable under this Division is not paid, the amount of the fee may be recovered in a court of competent jurisdiction as a debt due to the State.

-Division 3 — Audits of training providers
+Division 3 — Audits of, and investigations into, training providers

-24. Term used: compliance audit
+[Heading amended in Gazette 17 Dec 2013 p.
+6224.]

+24. Terms used

 In this Division —

-compliance audit means an audit to establish whether a person meets the relevant registration requirements.
+compliance audit means an audit to establish whether a training provider meets the relevant registration requirements or is complying with the Act;

+compliance monitoring audit means an audit in the form of a review or examination of all or any particular aspect of a WA registered provider’s operations —

+(a) following a compliance audit; or

+(b) as part of an investigation of a complaint;

+investigation, in relation to a complaint, means an investigation into a WA registered provider conducted by the Council as a result of a complaint made about the provider’s compliance with the AQTF;

+official travel costs means —

+(a) reasonably incurred airfares; and

+(b) such other travel expenses which may reasonably be incurred, including but not limited to accommodation, car rental and meals.

-[Regulation 24 amended in Gazette 25 Oct 2011 p.
-4511.]
+[Regulation 24 inserted in Gazette 17 Dec 2013 p.
+6224.]

-25. Audits
+25. Compliance audits

 (1) An inquiry conducted under section 58D of the Act may be in the form of a compliance audit.

+(2A) The Council may conduct a compliance audit at any time on a training provider if the Council thinks fit having regard to the Act and the relevant registration requirements.

-(2) A compliance audit must comply with the AQTF 2007 Standards for State and Territory Registering Bodies (published by the Commonwealth of Australia 2007).
+(2) A compliance audit must comply with the Standards for VET Regulators.

 (3) A contravention of subregulation (2) does not affect the validity of the compliance audit if the contravention —